pedropark99/figma/README.md

 ```

 By default, `figma::get_figma_file()` returns the raw contents of the HTTP response.
 However,
-you can ask the function to fit the data of your Figma file in a tibble object, if your prefer.
+you can ask the function to fit the data of your Figma file in a tibble object, if you prefer.
 Just pass
 the `.output_format = "tibble"` argument to the function, like this:

 ```r